On March 21, celebrate the launch of Sanctuary at a talk featuring three curators and creators responsible for this immersive exhibition experience.

 The 36 artworks are spectacularly varied, reflecting the great diversity of the artists’ heritages, philosophies, and histories — many of which include experiences as refugees and migrants.

-The artists, representing 22 countries, were invited to create designs for the 4-by-6-ft. wool rugs, which were then handwoven by artisans in Lahore, Pakistan, following centuries-old regional techniques and using more than 100 different colors.
+The artists, representing 22 countries, were invited to create designs for the 4-by-6-ft. wool rugs, which were then handwoven by artisans in Lahore, Pakistan, following centuries-old regional techniques and using more than 100 different colours.

 The rugs will be showcased in an immersive environment developed by Sarajevo-born artist and architecture historian Azra Akšamija at her lab at the Massachusetts Institute of Technology.
 Created from recycled and reused materials, the exhibition design honours the earth as a sanctuary for all life.